nrodionov/VmBackup/README.md

   - There should be no need to alter any settings on any of the XenServers unless if firewalls are utilized anywere within the network chain, appropriate tunneling should be enabled as required.

+## Fetch VMs to remote server
+  - There's no need to use NFS to backup VMs if you plan to fetch them directly from backup server.
+    All you have to do is to install 'xe' utility from XenServer distribution and have your backup server fetch VMs from bunch of XenServers via API using encrypted channel using this fork of scripts.

 ## Installation
  1. Copy VmBackup.py to a XenServer local execution path.